 Some papers and suggestions were submitted to Progressive and EAL at the point of and after running the recall workshop.
 These include: a paper from Light Aircraft Association principles for ACP consultations and the Lord-Kirkhope inquiry July 2019 which suggests that controlled airspace should be minimised.
-If the EAA requested that this be on record that that report exists and to be considered.
+The principle from LAA requested that this be on record that that report exists and to be considered.